Botfuel/botfuel-dialog/references/prompt_dialog.md

 }
 ```

-_In addition, you can also performing actions in the brain:_
+_In addition, you can also perform actions in the brain:_

 ```javascript
 async PromptDialog.dialogWillComplete(adapter, userId, dialogData) {